-AIG Plan compliance training takes place at the beginning of the school year for administrators teachers and Student Support Services, during the principal and assistant principal district meetings.
+AIG Plan compliance training takes place at the beginning of the school year for administrators during the principal and assistant principal district meetings.

 The AIG coordinator leads biannual meetings for AIG lead facilitators to review their identification processes and procedures as well as share best practices.
 The AIG Coordinator provides each lead AIG facilitator with a semester based checklist to ensure compliance with AIG plan expectations and deadlines.